craigjson/upshot-backend-eng-takehome/README.md

 ### Misc Notes
 1. Imports are kind of a mess due to the time constraint and an issue I was running in with @module tsconfig style imports not working with the debugger.
 2. There are no unit tests again due to time constraint
-3. Error Handling / Retry Mechanisms with Kafka are essentially non existent and the service will likely crash if input is incorrect or otherwise.
+3. Error Handling / Retry Mechanisms with Kafka are essentially non existent and the service will likely crash if input is incorrect Kafka is experiencing issues/isn't up.
 Typically my workflow would start with unit tests and practical error handling but I was really feeling the pressure with the time limit